-Bumblebee Jasper Properties, Facts and Photos
+Bumblebee Jasper: Properties, Facts and Photos

 What is Bumblebee Jasper?

 Bumblebee Jasper is a relatively rare stone from West Java, Indonesia.
 Despite its name, it's not a true jasper.
-Jasper is a variety of quartz, and scientific analysis has confirmed that Bumblebee Jasper contains no quartz.
+Jasper is a variety of quartz, and scientific testing has confirmed that Bumblebee Jasper contains no quartz.

-The yellow and orange colour comes from the arsenic sulphide realgar but was initially believed to come from another arsenic sulphide called orpiment.
+The yellow and orange colour comes from the arsenic sulphide realgar, but was initially believed to come from another arsenic sulphide called orpiment.

 Orpiment and realgar form in the same environment and share similar physical properties.
 The black markings are believed to be manganese oxides.